CallMeFabioo/next-boilerplate/README.md

 - `build`: creates the production build version
 - `start`: starts a simple server with the build production code
 - `lint`: runs the linter in all components and pages
+- `typecheck`: runs the Typescript compiler
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
-- `generate`: generates files for quick component creation
-- `storybook`: runs storybook on `localhost:6006`
-- `build-storybook`: create the build version of storybook
+- `test:ci`: runs jest to test in CI mode

 ## Learn More